cal1co/reviewr/README.md

 ## Summary:
 The main bulk of this project was done in one night (post creation and lists).
 As I added things, my momentum (focus) continually dropped until I could barely do anything without help (ty, Ro!).
 I made sure to fix all the bugs I had and triple checked every feature before moving on to the next one, so my final product is a lot more functional than my last one.
-I regret not styling my pages earlier.
-The final product is the result of roughly 1hr30min (including the profile page + posts).
+I really regret not styling my pages earlier... they're so ugly!

 ## Special Thanks:
 Special thanks to Rowena.
-Even though I only needed help later on, her assistance saved me hours of time and helped me to avoid a lot of additional errors.
-I really appreciate the help and wouldn't have been able to include some core features (or get to sleep early) without her!
+Even though I only asked help later on, her assistance saved me hours of time and helped me to avoid a lot of additional errors.
+I really appreciate the help and wouldn't have been able to include some core features (or get to sleep early) without her. tysm!

 # reviewr